LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/4-control-plane.md

 At this point, there is only a single agent being run.
 Yet, we had said there were actually two nodes in this environment (the Kubernetes master where you have your terminal and node01, another Kubernetes node).

-If you list the pods in the `kube-system`  namespace, you will see the components consituting the Control Plane:
+* If you list the pods in the `kube-system`  namespace, you will see the components consituting the Control Plane:

+`kubectl get pods -n kube-system -o custom-columns=NAME:.metadata.name,NODE:spec.nodeName`{{execute}}

 ```
-master $ kubectl get pods -n kube-system -o  custom-columns=NAME:.metadata.name,NODE:spec.nodeName
 NAME                             NODE
 [...]
 etcd-master                      master